maxenglander/dometer/README.md

 ### Metrics

-`dometer` collects metrics on DNS resolution attempts and replies for each incoming DNS request.
+The `dometer` metrics component collects metrics on DNS resolution attempts and replies for each incoming DNS request.

 The following metrics are collected: